jlapeyre/mext/README.md

-# mext

-## Maxima third party packages and manager
+# mext: Maxima package manager and third party packages

-### Summary
+## Summary

 This repository contains the mext packaging system and packages for the Maxima computer algebra system.
-I wrote this because Maxima by itself has no system for managing third-party packages.
-Basic missing (or unused) features provided here are: registration, installation, namespaces, tests (unit or otherwise), compiling dependencies once, loading dependencies once, managing multiple versions, and many others.
+I wrote this because Maxima by itself has no system for managing third-party packages (or packages in share or contrib).
+Features missing in stock Maxima that are provided here include:

+* installation of code to canonical locations.
+* namespaces
+* canonical organization of tests
+* specifying dependencies that are loaded automatically
+* compiling dependencies only once rather than repeatedly
+* loading dependencies once rather than repeatedly
+* managing multiple versions of maxima and multiple lisp implementations
+* many others

 Much of the `share`, `contrib`, and third-party code is packaged for `mext`.

 I wrote this package manager because it is necessary to support several packages that I wrote: `defmfun1`, `aex`, and other packages that depend on